zydou/arti/doc/dev/notes/keymgr-certificates.md

 ## Motivation

-To support running with offline identity keys, the `K_relayid_ed` identity key of a relay is only used for signing its `K_relaysign_ed` medium-term signing key (which must be kept online).
-The resulting certificate is used in the `CERTS` cell during channel negotiation, and needs to be available even if the `K_relayid_ed` key (or, more specifically, the `KS_relayid_ed` private key) is not.
-To that end, we decided to add support for storing certificates in the Arti keystore (see #1617).
+We have decided to add support for storing certificates in the Arti keystore (see #1617).

+This is needed, for example, to enable relays to run with offline identity keys.

 ## Assumptions